Law Firm in India

 RIGHTS ISSUE:

-A letter of offer in the form of notice is issued to the existing equity shareholders for a rights issue which provides with the right of renunciation to the existing equity shareholders w.r.t. the offer for the allotment of shares.
+A letter of offer in the form of notice is issued to the existing equity shareholders for a rights issue which provides with the right of renunciation to the existing equity shareholders w.r.t. the offer provided for the allotment of shares.

-Accordingly, the subscribed capital of the company is increased in a rights issue.
+Consequently, the subscribed capital of the company is increased in a rights issue.

 BONUS ISSUE:

-• securities premium account; or
+2. Securities premium account; or

-• capital redemption reserve account, maintained by the company in this regard
+3. Capital redemption reserve account, maintained by the company in this regard

 Process

-Authorization and Resolution: The company's board of directors approves the issuance of new shares, typically through a formal resolution.
-This resolution outlines the quantity and type of shares (common or preferred) to be issued, as well as the proposed offering price.
-Preparation of the offer document: In instances where shares are made available to the public via an initial public offering (IPO) or a secondary issuance, the company compiles an offer document (referred to as a prospectus or offer circular).
-This document provides comprehensive details about the company, including its financial status, management structure, and terms of the offering.
-Regulatory Approvals: The offer document is sumbitted to the regulatory authority for approval and review.
+• Preparation of the offer document: In cases where shares are made available to the public through a secondary issuance or IPO, the company makes an offer document (referred to as a prospectus or offer circular).
+Comprehensive details about the company are provided in this document, including its management structure, financial status and terms of the offering.
+Regulatory Approvals: The offer document is submitted to the regulatory authority for review and approval.

 Subscription and Application: